 What hours will I work?

 This isn't work for the fainthearted.
 During the height of the season, you may be expected to work 18 hour days.
 This is the hospitality industry so long hours and late nights are generally the norm.
-There are international rules governing the hours of work for people keeping watches on the bridge or in the engine room but for other members of the crew there are no limitations!
+There are international rules governing the hours of work for crew however you must be prepared to be flexible and expect to work very long shifts with unusual hours while guests are onboard.

 How can I get started?